demqa/QuadraticEquation/README.md

 Program waits three coefficients of quadratic equation - a,b,c. it gives solutions in real numbers accurate to four digits.
 ## Installation
 ### Linux
-* gcc -Wall main.cpp
+* gcc -c main.cpp solve.cpp
+* gcc main.o solve.o -o program -lm
-* ./a.out
+* ./program
-### Windows
-compile and build this file with some program, p.e. codeblocks
 ## Features
 Program gives solution regardless of the specified coefficients.
+It can be used not for human, but for machine, because it gives code with numbers of solutions.